-What is a Mentor?A mentor is a more-experienced beekeeper who can help you to get started in the right direction, can help answer questions as you learn, and can give advice when you encounter unusual situations.
+A mentor is a more-experienced beekeeper who can help you to get started in the right direction, can help answer questions as you learn, and can give advice when you encounter unusual situations.
 A mentorship is a learning and development relationship between the more experienced beekeeper and the newbee with a desire to learn.

 Before you ask your mentor for help, please do your research and try to answer your question yourself – attend meetings, ask questions, and get plenty of answers.
 Our Resources for Beekeepers is also a great place to look.
 Once you’ve done your homework and still have questions, then a mentor is a good place to turn.

 One of our Guild members has generously offered to coordinate newbees looking for help/advice and more experienced beekeepers who can provide some words of wisdom.
 Please contact Penny directly if you’d like to find a mentor.
 Also contact Penny if you’d like to offer help; be sure to mention what kind of help you can offer (installing packages, general hive inspections, mite control, medication, etc.).

 Penny can be reached at: [email protected]